 In 2016, Marc spent two weeks in Okinawa with Sensei Rault training under the guidance of Master Minoru Higa.

 This visit to the birthplace of karate convinced him to change the way he practices karate and to follow the training methods and the teaching of the Kyudokan.
 The shorter fighting range and practical nature of Shorin-ryu karate seemed a better fit for his personality and aspirations.

-Since his return from Okinawa, Marc has been teaching a Shorin-ryu class in Killorglin every Tuesday evening (and the odd Friday evening) with a small but dedicated group of students.
+Since his return from Okinawa, Marc has been teaching a Shorin-ryu class in the Southern Kingdom dojo, in Killorglin every Tuesday evening and Friday evening with a small but dedicated group of students.

 Why not join us?

 We are always delighted to welcome new members.
 At Kyudokan Kerry, you will find a welcoming group of enthusiasts.